JSTP8330/ITISMOB_AnimoHealth/README.md

 - Real-time availability checking
 - Appointment confirmation and reminders
 - Dedicated to DLSU clinic services

-## Repository Version Control Approach

-**Important Note**: This repository uses a unique version control strategy:

-- This git repository is primarily used for **storing complete project snapshots** as ZIP files
-- Both new and old versions of the complete codebase are maintained as ZIP archives
-- The repository serves as a backup and version storage system rather than utilizing traditional git-based version control for individual file changes
-- Each ZIP file contains the entire project code at a specific point in time

-This approach allows for easy rollback to previous complete versions and maintains a clear archive of the application's evolution.

 ## About
 The application is a clinic appointment app – AnimoHealth, designed for the use within the clinic under the DLSU Health Services Office.
 It allows appointees to sign-in with their university emails to book clinic appointments - whether it be for the dentist’s appointment, or for their required drug testing/physical examinations as such.